 - Network problem

-May be there are other reasons as well but mentioned above are some of the common one.
+Maybe there are other reasons as well but mentioned above are some of the common ones.
 So when you get the popup message, you should also know how to fix it.

 So let’s go through the solutions and follow the steps to fix “Not registered on network” on Android or Samsung phones.

-Solutions to fix Not registered on network on Android
+How to fix Not registered on network error on Android?

 Fix 1: Restart your device

-The very first method to fix the error message is by restarting your device completely by removing battery and SIM card.
+The very first method to fix not registered on network message is by restarting your device completely by removing the battery and SIM card.
 Follow the steps below:

-- First, switch off your device by holding Power + Home button together and wait until the phone shuts down completely
+- First, switch off your device by holding the Power + Home buttons together and wait until the phone shuts down completely

-- After that, remove the battery and SIM card from phone
+- After that, remove the battery and SIM card from the phone

-- Now repeat pressing Power + Home button 10 times
+- Now repeat pressing the Power + Home button 10 times

-- Here hold Power + Home button for 1 to 3 minutes as this will ditch the static energy left on phone
+- Here hold the Power + Home button for 1 to 3 minutes as this will ditch the static energy left on the phone

 - After that, insert your SIM card and battery